-But what if I told you that you that within five years you could be making $100,000 annually from just two real estate transactions per year?
+But what if I told you that within five years you could be making $100,000 annually from just two real estate transactions per year?
 Sound too good to be true?

 What is BRRRR?

-BRRRR is an acronymn for a popular investment strategy that, until now, hasn’t been given a name.
+BRRRR is an acronym for a popular investment strategy that, until now, hasn’t been given a name.
 So, I decided to name it!
 BRRRR stands for:

 Let’s break down the strategy for you and look at each step.

 The first step in the process is to buy a great deal.
 Not just any deal… a GREAT one.
 Great location, great neighborhood, but a fixer-upper house.

 BRRRR investing is very similar to house flipping; in fact, it IS house flipping, but rather than selling the house, you are going to rent it out after fixing it up.
 But the same principles that go into house flipping are needed here.